Quit Smoking And Save Calculator

 How does this cigarette cost calculator really work?

 While developing this cigarette cost calculator, we used standard formulas previously known from the investment calculator.
-Those formulas shape the amount of interest that appear in light blue on the chart above, while the dark blue part is the actual amount that you simply wouldn't have spent.
+Those formulas shape the amount of interest that appears in light blue on the chart above, while the dark blue part is the actual amount that you simply wouldn't have spent.
 As you can see, the amount of interest grows at a much faster rate as the years' progress, significantly increasing your savings.